Liberté, égalité, fraternité: Origins during the French Revolution

 The French Tricolour has been seen as embodying all the principles of the Revolution—Liberté, égalité, fraternité.

-Some claim that Camille Desmoulins invented the phrase, in number 35 of Révolutions de France et de Brabant, published on 26 July 1790.
-However, it is not confirmed as this is only the first official mention of the phrase.
-Speaking of the July 1790 Fête de la Fédération festival, he described "the citizen-soldiers rushing into each other's arms, promising each other liberty, equality, fraternity."
-(French: les soldats-citoyens se précipiter dans les bras l’un de l’autre, en se promettant liberté, égalité, fraternité.)

-Several months later, Maximilien Robespierre popularized the phrase in his speech "On the organization of the National Guard" (Discours sur l'organisation des gardes nationales), on 5 December 1790, article XVI, which was disseminated widely throughout France by the popular Societies.
+Some claim that Camille Desmoulins invented the phrase the 35th issue of Révolutions de France et de Brabant that was published on 26 July 1790; however, it is not confirmed as this is only the first official mention of the phrase.
+Speaking at the July 1790 Fête de la Fédération festival, he described "the citizen-soldiers rushing into each other's arms, promising each other liberty, equality, fraternity" (French: les soldats-citoyens se précipiter dans les bras l'un de l'autre, en se promettant liberté, égalité, fraternité).
+Several months later, Maximilien Robespierre popularized the phrase in his speech "On the Organization of the National Guard" (Discours sur l'organisation des gardes nationales), held on 5 December 1790, which was disseminated widely throughout France by the popular societies.